 Enterprise Community Partners, Inc.

 Enterprise Community Partners, Inc. is a national organization that creates and advocates for affordable homes in thriving communities linked to jobs, good schools, health care and transportation.
-As the project manager and fiscal agent for the Program, Enterprise will disburse upfront payments from the funders to FrontLine and for other project costs through Cuyahoga PFS, LLC, an affiliated entity.
-In this capacity, Enterprise will also disburse any success payments from Cuyahoga County to the funders.
-Enterprise will monitor whether the Program runs according to the PFS contract and will work to resolve any issues that arise throughout the life of the project.
+As the project manager and fiscal agent for the Program, Enterprise disbursed upfront payments from the funders to FrontLine and for other project costs through Cuyahoga PFS, LLC, an affiliated entity.
+In this capacity, Enterprise was also tasked with disbursing any success payments from Cuyahoga County to the funders.
+Enterprise monitored the Program to ensure that it ran according to the PFS contract and worked to resolve issues throughout the life of the project.

 The County’s Office of Homelessness, The Domestic Violence & Child Advocacy Center, and the County’s Division of Children and Family Services.